sbellus/fitnesse-plantuml-plugin/README.md

 ## Configuration

-The configuration has to be stored in file fitnesse-graphviz-plugin.properties located in same directory as jar file.
+The configuration has to be stored in file ```fitnesse-plantuml-plugin.properties``` located in same directory as jar file.
 Usually in plugins directory of your Fitnesse.

 ### Default style
 It is optional.
 When it is set in configuration file, all generated plantuml pictures will use this style.